bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 Systems can also be run on demand, via a "one-shot" pattern.
 This is an extremely flexible tool, allowing you to execute arbitrary logic on the world in an ergonomic way whenever you please.
-One-shot systems are particularly useful for testing, handling callbacks in UI, creating scripted events or when architecting turn-based games.
+One-shot systems are particularly useful for testing, handling callbacks in UI, creating scripted events, or when architecting turn-based games.

-As discussed above, systems have their own state.
+We have two means of running one-shot systems:
+- Register and invoke a system's [`SystemId`].
+- Access a System by name, caching it in a [`CachedSystemId`].

+Both means involve accessing the *state* of a particular system.
 When working with one-shot systems, entities are spawned to store this information.
-The [`Entity`] identifier for each system are stored in a [`SystemId`].
+The [`Entity`] identifier for each system are stored in a `SystemId` (or `CachedSystemId`).

-A `SystemId` can be registered for future use by [`World::register_system`].
+If we want to handle the `SystemId` ourselves, we have to manually register it in our application by using [`World::register_system`].
 After the system is registered, we can use [`World::run_system`] and pass in the `SystemId` value to run the system at a given point.

 ```rust